benjystanton/benjystanton.github.io/src/posts/2022-08-20-weeknotes-series-06-episode-07.md

 We’re spending time having handover meetings whilst I get to grip with the regular sprint meetings and ceremonies.
 Next week, we’re hoping to do some shadowing.

 The existing team uses [Sketch](https://www.sketch.com/) for designing, and [Zeplin](https://zeplin.io/) to hand over the designs to the engineering team.
 Although this workflow isn’t my (or Made Tech’s) first choice, it looks like it’s working well.
-Although, I’m guessing that accessible design and research be more tricky this way.

 Apple publishes a lot of their design resources in Sketch format, so I think this is one reason that app designers use Sketch.